-Zuza Hicks is the art director for Comstock’s magazine.
+Zuza Hicks is the former art director for Comstock’s magazine.

 Big data can have real benefits, but it can also undercut common sense, frustrate employees, alarm customers and come with some hidden costs